 We are very glad you have chosen to spend your time in the Smokies tubing the Little River with us!
 We offer tubing and “Toober Oober” shuttle rides for both the upper section and lower sections of the Little River.

 Outpost A (lower section): This is our Main Outpost, which features our family-friendly float with several rapids, scenic views, and even a rock jump!
-Outpost A is ideal for ages two and up.
-If you have never tubed this river, we highly recommend starting on the lower route first.
-Then move to the upper section’s route should you want more adventurous rapids.
+If you have never tubed this river, we highly recommend starting on the lower route first, then move to Outpost B’s route if you’re craving bigger rapids.***